Basic Allowance for Housing (BAH) Guide

 Where Can I Find Current BAH Rates?

-Current BAH rates can be found on the DTMO website.
+Current BAH rates can be found through this BAH calculator or on the DTMO website.

 Remember, basic allowance for housing rates vary by location.
 The higher the cost of living, the higher the BAH rate.
 Some locations with a high cost of living may also be eligible for an additional Cost of Living Adjustment on top of the BAH benefit.

-To use DTMO’s BAH calculator, enter the year, your duty zip code and pay grade.
+To use the BAH calculator, your duty zip code, pay grade, and number of dependents.

-The calculator will return the BAH rate for your location for both the single and with-dependents rates.
+The calculator will return the BAH rate for your location.
 You can also find more background information on current BAH rates on our site, including the amount of the most recent BAH rate increases or decreases and other supporting information.

 What Happens When My BAH Rates Change?